awsdocs/aws-cdk-guide/v2/ref-cli-cmd-import.md

 *Default value*: `true`

 `--toolkit-stack-name STRING`  <a name="ref-cli-cmd-import-options-toolkit-stack-name"></a>
-The name of the CDK Toolkit stack to create
+The name of the CDK Toolkit stack to create\.
+By default, `cdk bootstrap` deploys a stack named `CDKToolkit` into the specified AWS environment\.
+Use this option to provide a different name for your bootstrap stack\.
+The CDK CLI uses this value to verify your bootstrap stack version\.